zumikiti/in-60-seconds/README.md

 To view a live slideshow demonstration of a wide range of features try out the GitPitch [Kitchen Sink](https://gitpitch.com/gitpitch/kitchen-sink).
-To dig deeper, see the [GitPitch Wiki](https://github.com/gitpitch/gitpitch/wiki) for a detailed How-To.
+To dig deeper, see the [GitPitch Docs](https://gitpitch.com/docs) for live, interactive feature guides.

 And don't forget to check out [GitPitch Pro Features](https://gitpitch.com/pro-features) to learn how you can achieve even more with GitPitch using **GitPitch Desktop**, **GitPitch Surveys**, and **GitPitch Security**.